zeitgeistpm/documentation/docs/learn/combinatorial-tokens.md

-If a user owns a position involving multiple markets, such as `(A|B)&X` and only one of the markets is resolved (say, the market with `A`, `B`, `C`), then they may want cash out the part of the position.
+If a user owns a position involving multiple markets, such as `(A|B)&X` and only one of the markets is resolved (say, the market with `A`, `B`, `C`), then they may want to cash out the part of the position.
 This is where payout vectors come in.

 The _payout vector_ of a resolved prediction market determines the value of each